 Difficulty with Organization and Forgetfulness – A child with an attention deficit may have trouble keeping track of tasks and activities.
 This may cause problems at school, as they can find it hard to prioritize homework, manage school projects, and complete assignments.
 Challenges with organization go hand-in-hand with forgetfulness.
 A child with an attention deficit may be forgetful in daily activities.
 They may forget to bring home important papers, assignments, and/or books and may even forget to do chores or their homework.
 Children with attention deficits may also lose things often, such as toys and/or assignments.
 They may complete their homework assignments yet forget to bring it to school the next day.

-Teach n’ Kids Learn (TKL) offers an online course educators which focuses on strategies that will allow you to help your students cope with and meet the challenges that school creates for anyone with any type of attention deficit.
+Teach & Kids Learn (TKL) offers online courses for educators which focuses on strategies that will allow you to help your students cope with and meet the challenges that school creates for anyone with any type of attention deficit.
 We examine and implement ways that can provide the most effective support in the forms of equipping your student with learning strategies for the classroom and communicating with parents about how their child may learn best with their support.
 With support from home and teaching strategies that work in the classroom, there is no reason why students with attention deficits can’t flourish in your classroom.